f1tenth/f1tenth_doc/going_forward/algorithms/waypoints.rst

 Path Planning with ROS move_base
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-We use ROS ​``move_base`` to incorporate a global planner and a local planner.
+We use ROS ``move_base`` to incorporate a global planner and a local planner.
 Almost everything in this section is taken from the official ROS tutorial on setting up move_base.
 It’s a very important document.
 We’ve literally read it at least 10 times.

 Install move_base by running:

 .. code-block:: bash

-	$​ sudo apt-get install ros-kinetic-move-base
+	$ sudo apt-get install ros-kinetic-move-base

 To see ``move_base`` running in the simulator, type this in your terminal:

 .. code-block:: bash

-	$​ roslaunch path_planning move_base_sim.launch
+	$ roslaunch path_planning move_base_sim.launch

 When you launch this file, you will see both Gazebo and Rviz open up.
 You may also see a list of yellow warning messages that an “Invalid argument passed to canTransform argument source_frame in tf2 frame_ids cannot be empty”.
 We haven’t yet figured out how to fix this, but the car seems to run fine in the simulator even with the warning message.